k-badz/binary-tracer/README.md

 5. If you want to see DLL logs, open dbgview64.exe (from SysInternalsSuite).
 6. Run the target, it already has specified sample arguments with sample command file.

-What will happen now, it will find the Notepad.exe process, and will hook into NtOpenFile from NTDLL.
+What will happen now, it will find the Notepad.exe process, then it will hook into NtOpenFile from NTDLL and hook into window message loop inside Notepad.exe module.

 This is output you should see in the log at that point:
 ```